 Our instant call feature is the perfect first line of defense for this situation: it's quick and easy.
 Have your concerns quelled from the comfort of your own home.
 We're bringing the doctor to you.
 Take less of the doctor's time because you don't have to justify a reason for traveling to the clinic.
 Contact a doctor online to ask fast and simple questions unapologetically.
 We have doctors waiting to respond to situations just like this.
 Furthermore, when you speak with a doctor online you don't surround yourself and your child with sick people.

-We've partnered with one of the most prominent healthcare groups in Singapore in order to ensure you and your children always have access to the best doctors.
+We've partnered with one of the most prominent healthcare groups in Singapore in order to ensure you and your children always have access to a doctor.
 The intention is not to replace the current healthcare system.
 Our digital healthcare platform is augmenting it by making healthcare more affordable and accessible for the patient.

 How do we get started?